 However, if you can’t meet your monthly payments, then it can negatively impact your finances and credit score.
 For example, if your loan is secured with your car as collateral, you could lose your car.

 - Offers financial flexibility

-- Lower interest rates than credit debit
+- Can offer lower interest rates than credit card debt

 - If you have good credit, acceptance can be easy